 Over the years we found sending athletes abroad increases their awareness, both personally and athletically.
 With jaw-dropping scenery and one of the highest performing rowing cultures in the world, New Zealand offers life-changing opportunity for juniors.

 NZ Rowing: Strong Results, Stronger People

-Rowing’s popularity in New Zealand is exceptionally high; it could be said kiwis are most passionate about rugby, sailing, and rowing, on the same level the average American is concerned with baseball, basketball, and football.
+Rowing’s popularity in New Zealand is exceptionally high; it could be said Kiwis are most passionate about rugby, sailing, and rowing, on the same level the average American is concerned with baseball, basketball, and football.
 Rowing’s popularity in New Zealand has produced advanced development systems for their rowing athletes and made it possible for a country of only 4 million people to consistently produce a higher international medal count than the U.S. – and they maintain one of the highest per capita Olympic medal counts in the sport.

-Although the two opportunities we offer in New Zealand are challenging, our New Zealand alumni are some of our strongest proponents.
+Our New Zealand alumni are some of our strongest proponents.
 While it is a long flight, around 90% express interest in returning to the country upon program completion.
 Some already have.

 If you have questions, we're happy to speak further.